ngoxuanloc2309/dht11_lib/README.md

 dht11_completed();
 delay_ms(200);

-- Observe the changes of temp and hum by selecting "dht11" you declared in step two.
+- Observe the changes of temp and hum by selecting "dht11" you declared in step two and add it in debug.